theypsilon/MiSTer_MAME_SCRIPTS/README.md

 Instuctions:

-Download the update_mame-getter.ini and update_hbmame-getter.ini the to the Scripts directory and run.
+Download the update_mame-getter.sh and update_hbmame-getter.sh the to the Scripts directory and run.

 * update_mame-getter.sh downloads MAME files